- Google Chrome is a great browser, but some users experienced a broken image icon, rendering websites unusable.

 - Press Ctrl + Shift + Delete in Chrome.

 - You could just select every check box there.
 If you want, you can go to the Advanced tab and select all options there as well.

 - Press the Clear data button, and restart the browser.

-- Scroll to the bottom of the page, and press the Reset settings button.
+- Scroll to the bottom of the page, and click Reset and clean up.

 - Click the network icon in your Taskbar.
 Now select your network from the menu.